aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheetcollection/_index.md

 ```

 Clear all worksheets.

+**Remarks**

 A workbook must contains a worksheet.

 ### clearPivottables() {#clearPivottables--}
 ```